trustedshops-public/cot-php-integration-library/README.md

 // Invoke handleCallback function to handle code coming from the authentication server
 $client->handleCallback();

-// get anonymous consumer data for the current user
+// Get anonymous consumer data for the current user
 $client->getAnonymousConsumerData();
 ```